tree-sitter/tree-sitter/lib/binding_rust/README.md

 ### Text Input

-The source code to parse can be provided either either as a string, a slice, a vector, or as a function that returns a slice.
+The source code to parse can be provided either as a string, a slice, a vector, or as a function that returns a slice.
 The text can be encoded as either UTF8 or UTF16:

 ```rust
 // Store some source code in an array of lines.